 During all stages of preparation and recovery, it is recommended that you work with local and state officials and utility companies to ensure safety of your employees and premises.
 Consult your insurance agent, attorney and banker to keep them apprised of any contingency plans for your business operations.

 Flood Insurance.
-The Nebraska Department of Insurance has a webpage dedicated to answering questions about flood insurance.
+The National Flood Insurance Program webpage is dedicated to answering questions about flood insurance.
 If you are considering flood insurance, please note that flood insurance has a 30-day waiting period before the policy becomes effective.
-Contact the National Flood Insurance Program at 1-888-379-9531 to locate an approved insurance agent or use their searchable agent listing at (www.floodsmart.gov).
+Contact the National Flood Insurance Program at 1-888-379-9531 to locate an approved insurance agent or use their searchable agent listing at ( www.floodsmart.gov ).

 Whether you have flood insurance or not, take steps to record your property loss: